Spot rubber remain unchanged

 On its silver jubilee, the men behind Quantum Advisors introspect on the value of investing.

-In fact, the news that the Government of Kerala will cautiously ease the lockdown restrictions further, as the Test Positivity Rate (TPR) has dipped below 10 for the first time after April 9, failed to make any immediate impact on local sentiments.
+Spot rubber closed unchanged on Thursday.
+Though the arrivals showed no improvement till date, the low availability did not drive prices up as a slow down in demand kept them neutral despite a moderate recovery in overseas indices.

-The resurgence of Covid-19 has badly impacted the country’s auto sector which had showed strong signs of recovery at the beginning of 2021, reports ANRPC (Association of Natural Rubber producing Countries).
-The four-wheeler sales in India plummeted 59.0 per cent in May 2021; from 2,08,900 units in April 2021 to 85,700 units.
-The two-wheeler sales too witnessed a steep drop of 52.5 per cent in May 2021 compared to April 2021.
-These developments have badly impacted both on the demand for auto-tyres from the OE sector as well as the replacement sector.
+RSS4 was quoted steady at ₹169.00 per kg by traders and the Rubber Board.
+The grade finished flat at ₹164.00 per kg according to Dealers.
+The market continued to remain a tight range throughout the session and ended in a stalemate consecutively for the third day with a sharp decline in volumes.

-In futures, the front month June delivery was down 0.10 per cent from Monday’s settlement price to close at ₹165.75 per kg with a volume of 28 lots on the Multi Commodity Exchange (MCX).
+In futures, the front month June delivery was down 0.74 per cent from Wednesday’s settlement price to close at ₹166.10 per kg with a volume of 12 lots on the Multi Commodity Exchange (MCX).

 Get more of your favourite news delivered to your inbox